 Hon’ble Justice R.F.
 Nariman

-Coming to Section 497, it is clear that in order to constitute the offence of adultery, the following must be established: i) sexual intercourse between a married woman and a man who is not her husband; ii) the man who has sexual intercourse with the married woman must know or must have reason to believe that she is the wife of another man; iii) such sexual intercourse must take place with her consent, i.e., it must not amount to rape; and iv) sexual intercourse with the married woman must take place without the consent or connivance of her husband.
+Coming to Section 497, it is clear, in order to constitute the offence of adultery the following must be established: i) sexual intercourse between a married woman and a man who is not her husband; ii) the man who has sexual intercourse with the married woman must know or must have reason to believe, she is the wife of another man; iii) such sexual intercourse must take place with her consent, i.e., it must not amount to rape; and iv) sexual intercourse with the married woman must take place without the consent or connivance of her husband.

-Further, the real heart of this archaic law discloses itself when consent or connivance of the married woman’s husband is obtained – the married or unmarried man who has sexual intercourse with such a woman, does not then commit the offence of adultery.
-This can only be on the paternalistic notion of a woman being likened to chattel, for if one is to use the chattel or is licensed to use the chattel by the licensor, namely, the husband, no offence is committed.
-Consequently, the wife who has committed adultery is not the subject matter of the offence, and cannot, for the reason that she is regarded only as chattel, even be punished as an abettor.
-This is also for the chauvinistic reason that the third-party male has seduced her, she being his victim.
-What is clear, therefore, is that this archaic law has long outlived its purpose and does not square with today’s constitutional morality, in that the very object with which it was made has since become manifestly arbitrary, having lost its rationale long ago and having become in today‘s day and age, utterly irrational.
+Further, the real heart of this archaic law discloses itself when consent or connivance of the married woman’s husband is obtained.
+The married or unmarried man who has sexual intercourse with such a woman does not then commit the offence of adultery.
+This can only be on the paternalistic notion of a woman being likened to chattel, for if one is to use the chattel or is licensed to use the chattel by the licensor, namely the husband, no offence is committed.
+Consequently, the wife who has committed adultery is not the subject matter of the offence and cannot, for the reason that she is regarded only as chattel, even be punished as an abettor.
+This is also for the chauvinistic reason, the third-party male has seduced her, she being his victim.
+What is clear, therefore, is this archaic law has long outlived its purpose and does not square with today’s constitutional morality.
+The very object with which it was made has since become manifestly arbitrary, having lost its rationale long ago, and having become in today‘s day and age, utterly irrational.
 On this basis alone, the law deserves to be struck down.
 That legislation can be struck down on the ground of manifest arbitrariness is no longer open to any doubt, as has been held by this Court in Shayara Bano v.
 Union of India, (2017) 9 SCC 1.

-Hon’ble Chief Justice of India, Dipak Misra (CJI and Khanwilkar J)
+Hon’ble Chief Justice of India, Hon’ble Justice Dipak Misra (and Khanwilkar J)

 Section 198, CrPC does not consider the wife of the adulterer as an aggrieved person.
-If the entire provision is scanned, we notice that on the one hand, it protects a woman and on the other, it does not protect the other woman.
-The rationale of the provision suffers from the absence of logicality of approach and, therefore, we have no hesitation in saying that it suffers from being manifestly arbitrary.
+If the entire provision is scanned, we notice, on the one hand, it protects a woman and on the other, it does not protect the other woman.
+The rationale of the provision suffers from the absence of logicality of approach and, therefore, we have no hesitation in saying, it suffers from being manifestly arbitrary.

 Treating adultery an offence, we are disposed to think, would tantamount to the State entering into a real private realm.
 Under the existing provision, the husband is treated as an aggrieved person and the wife is ignored as a victim.
 Presently, the provision is reflective of a tripartite labyrinth.
-We make it very clear that we are not making law or legislating but only stating that a particular act, i.e., adultery does not fit into the concept of a crime.
-We may repeat at the cost of repetition that if it is treated as a crime, there would be immense intrusion into the extreme privacy of the matrimonial sphere.
+We make it very clear, we are not making law or legislating but only stating, a particular act, i.e., adultery does not fit into the concept of a crime.
+We may repeat at the cost of repetition, if it is treated as a crime, there would be immense intrusion into the extreme privacy of the matrimonial sphere.
 It is better to be left as a ground for divorce.
-For any other purpose as the Parliament has perceived or may, at any time, perceive, to treat it as a criminal offence will offend the two facets of Article 21 of the Constitution, namely, dignity of husband and wife, as the case may be, and the privacy attached to a relationship between the two.
+For any other purpose. as Parliament has perceived or may at any time perceive, to treat it as a criminal offence will offend the two facets of Article 21, namely dignity of husband and wife, as the case may be, and the privacy attached to a relationship between the two.

-We may also usefully note here that adultery as a crime is no more prevalent in People’s Republic of China, Japan, Australia, Brazil and many Western European countries.
+We may also usefully note here, adultery as a crime is no more prevalent in People’s Republic of China, Japan, Australia, Brazil and many Western European countries.
 The diversity of culture in those countries can be judicially taken note of.

 A fine observation.
 I ‘believe’ as I ‘know and feel’: several adulterous married men and women have celebrated the nod from Supreme Court.
 Jail time is not a sure intimidation.
 But criminal records have a profound impact on identity.
 Travel to foreign land and office space comfort is sure sacrificed by jail time.
 If something had to be changed in Section 497, it involved married women being considered an abettor.
 Nothing more, nothing less.
-I agree with you Ms. Swati Maliwal, that the decision has hit the sanctity of marriage.
-If you are in (apparent) love with a married woman do be afraid.
+I agree with you Ms. Swati Maliwal, the decision has hit the sanctity of marriage.
+If you are in (apparent) love with a married woman, do be afraid.
 Lust is lust.
-Its better to fight for (real) love than indulge in adulterous sex.
-The Supreme Court just reduced the importance of a Hindu marriage.
+It’s better to battle for (real) love than indulge in adulterous sex.
+Supreme Court just reduced the importance of a Hindu marriage.